 Public Health and Safety: Companies operations and activities may present inherent safety risks to the public.
 This category is about companies` public health & safety track record (e.g. # incidents involving public), and efforts to reduce incidents involving the public (e.g. injury prevention programs and awareness campaigns).

 Diversity, Equity and Inclusion: Companies, through their culture, hiring and promotion practices have an impact on the diversity of their workforce (e.g. in terms of gender / ethnicity / disability / spiritual beliefs / sexual orientation) and the respect for (equal) opportunities.
-This category is about companies` diversity, inclusion and equality track record (e.g. % women in leadership, % black, Indigenous and people of colour (BIPOC)), and efforts to promote the same.
+This category is about companies` diversity, inclusion and equality track record (e.g. % women in leadership, % minorities in workforce), and efforts to promote the same.

 Community & Indigenous Relations